subhankar01/subhankar01/README.md

 - [Gmail](mailto:subhankarsen2001@gmail.com)
 - [LinkedIn](linkedin.com/in/subhankar-sen-a62457190)

 I am always looking for research collaborations from individuals dedicated to Theoretical Deep Learning ,Machine Learning, Pattern Recognition and Deep Learning for Computer Vision.
-Email is the best way to reach out to me in this case.😊
+Email is the best way to reach out to me in this case.😊❤️️